 If not, then you can place the pick next to another on a flat surface and run your finger over them both.
 You will then be able to determine if the pick with the unknown thickness is higher or lower than the other.

 If it’s higher, then it is thicker.
 If lower, it’s thinner and will help you determine roughly what category it may fall in for size.

 What is the best guitar pick material?

-Two popular materials used in making guitar picks are nylon and tortex (or Delrin).
-Nylon thin to medium thickness picks provide a nice crisp sound as well as some smooth release from the strings.
+Two popular materials used in making guitar picks are nylon and Tortex (or Delrin).
+Nylon thin to medium-thickness picks give a nice crisp sound.
+It also has a smooth release from the strings.
 Tortex picks have a little more bite, but they do not last as long and will wear down faster.

-What is the best pick thickness for acoustic guitar?
+What is the best pick for an acoustic guitar?